 During his Co-Chair appointment to the Committee on the Environment at the Boston Society of Architects in 1999, he founded the green building consultancy, CMA Consulting Architects.
 One of the notable commissions was the completion of a green building feasibility study for the National Marine Life Center funded by the Massachusetts Renewable Energy Trust.

 In 2006, Courtney moved back to California to be closer to friends and family and worked for several commercial firms before re-establishing his practice in 2017.
-He's also a continuing part-time instructor at Laney College, Architecture Department, teaching Sustainable Design.
+He's also a continuing part-time instructor at Laney College, Architecture Department, teaching two courses, Introduction to Architecture and Sustainable Design.

 Courtney Miller, RA, LEED AP